Seifalla/Unix-Text-Editor/README.md

 •	Run the shell script “cs216PA1test”

-This text editor lets the user type in lines of text and stores them in a linked list structure.
+This text editor accepts text input from the user and stores it in a linked list structure.
 The user can also insert and delete lines.